nikomayra/places-central-zoner/README.md

 ### Description:

 Places Central Zoner is a simple web application that finds central locations which each contain all searched locations within a minimized radius.
 For example, search for LA Fitness, Chipotle and Starbucks within the greater Seattle area and it will draw circles with a center point which is at a minimum distance to clusters of those three stores.
-TBD
+TBD.

 # Development plan: